 The dancing fountains are pretty popular and start every from 6 pm.
 They are then showcased every half an hour until around 11 pm.
 Not only are the fountains beautiful to watch, but the view of Burj Khalifa from the spot is spectacular!

-I really recommend going up the tower to be at the highest point in the world even if you are visiting Dubai for a day.
+I really recommend going up the tower to be at the highest point in the world even if you want to explore Dubai in one day.
 It’s a bucket list item and the feeling is just amazing!
 Look at the tickets here.

 CLICK HERE TO BOOK A TOUR TO VISIT AT THE TOP AT BURJ KHALIFA AND SKIP THE LINE!